-While the average body temperature of a person is somewhere between 36.1°C to 37.2°C, dogs have a body temperature of 38°C to 39.2°C. This makes them an additional source of heat in your bed and so it will be harder to cool down with them lying next to you.
-In addition to this, studies have shown that while sleeping with a dog in your bedroom can actually improve the quality of your sleep, trying to go to bed with them also in it may reduce the quality of your sleep (opens in new tab).
+While the average body temperature of a person is somewhere between 36.1°C to 37.2°C, Vets Now say dogs have a body temperature of 38°C to 39.2°C. This means they are an additional source of heat in your bed, making it harder to cool down when they're lying next to you.

 Grace Walsh is a Features Writer for Goodto.com, covering breaking news health stories during the Covid-19 pandemic as well as lifestyle and entertainment topics.
 She has worked in media since graduating from the University of Warwick in 2019 with a degree in Classical Civilisation and a year spent abroad in Italy.
 It was here that Grace caught the bug for journalism, after becoming involved in the university’s student newspaper and radio station.

 Best personalised toy boxes, plus toy rotation - why it's important and how to do it